alibaba/bifrostui/packages/bui-core/src/Progress/index.en-US.md

 ### Progress Bar Width

-Set the width of the progress bar using `strokeWidth`.
+You can set the progress bar width using `strokeWidth`.

 ```tsx
 import React from 'react';